HRC Foundation’s Inclusive Blood Drive, Festival and Speakers Forum!

 PLUS we'll unveil a new statement about the ban issued by the American Medical Association just for this event!

 The American Red Cross will serve as our blood collection agency.
-The event will also bring together a number of highly regarded community organizations, including The City of West Hollywood, The Los Angeles LGBT Center, The Trevor Project, AIDS Project Los Angeles, The Gay Men’s Chorus of Los Angeles, Vox Femina, Banned4Life, Love Don’t Hate, and The Pop Luck Club.
+The event will also bring together a number of highly regarded community organizations, including The City of West Hollywood, The Los Angeles LGBT Center, The Trevor Project, Lambda Legal, AIDS Project Los Angeles, The Gay Men’s Chorus of Los Angeles, Vox Femina, Banned4Life, Love Don’t Hate, The Pop Luck Club, and Valley Community Healthcare.

 Our Corporate Sponsors

-Many thanks to our corporate sponsors, including CBS Corporation, Sofitel Hotel Los Angeles at Beverly Hills (Official Hotel Sponsor), AQUAhydrate (Official Water Sponsor), Capitol Drugs, PowerZone, Pacific Oaks Medical Group, Sheila G's - The Original Brownie Brittle Company, Pasta Chips and Just Chill Beverages.
+Many thanks to our corporate sponsors, including CBS Corporation, Sofitel Hotel Los Angeles at Beverly Hills (Official Hotel Sponsor), AQUAhydrate (Official Water Sponsor), Town & Country Event Rentals, Capitol Drugs, PowerZone, The Abbey Food & Bar, Pacific Oaks Medical Group, Sheila G's - The Original Brownie Brittle Company, Pasta Chips, and Just Chill Beverages.

 Donate Blood to Honor Someone Who Can't: www.redcrossblood.org using sponsor code HRCLA.